lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes the following new features:

 * Document Viewer has been introduced to enhance the PDF viewing experience.
+New options are available for viewing the PDF files in Brand Portal.

 <!--
 * Download Settings configuration to configure asset download from Brand Portal.
 Fast download, custom renditions, and system renditions are the available configurations.